 Get the Electro-Harmonix Super Pulsar.

 Pros: Features galore.
-Checks more boxes than any other tap-trem effect pedal on the market.
-Available far below suggested retail on eBay.
+Available below suggested retail on eBay. …which might hint at something?

 Cons: All those features come at a cost.
 At almost 5″x6″, it’s considerably larger than the other tremolo pedals in this roundup, so make sure you have space on your board.
-Unknown UX.
-While seemingly intuitively laid out, I’d have to play with one before I signed off on calling the 15 controls an optimized user experience.
+Mediocre UX takes a while to learn, and longer to master.

 Get the Diamond TRM1 Tremolo.

-Pros: It checks all the requisite boxes with a couple of bonus amenities (two rhythm patterns, kill switch, etc.) using only seven controls. …Which means it’s simpler than most. #UX
+Pros: It checks most requisite boxes with a couple bonus amenities (two rhythm patterns, kill switch, etc.) using only seven controls. …Which means it’s simpler than most. #UX

 I liked the sound of its “chaotic” interval with a hard square waveform.